scriptex/vik-varna-alerts/README.md

 EMAIL_SUBJECT="Planned outages and repairs"

 # The CSS selector for the HTML element which contains the notifications
+DATE_SELECTOR='.item-date-selector'

+# The CSS selector for the HTML element which contains the notifications
 ALERTS_SELECTOR=".alerts-selector"

+# A CSS class name for a single notification element
+CHILD_CLASSNAME='alert-item'

 # API key for Brevo (formerly known as Sendinblue)
 SENDINBLUE_API_KEY="abc-123"